metacpan/metacpan-cpan-extracted/distros/D/DBD-Mock/README.md

 As you can see, a session is essentially made up a list of HASH references we call 'states'.
 Each state has a 'statement' and a set of 'results'.
 If DBD::Mock finds a session in the 'mock\_session' attribute, then it will pass the current `$dbh` and SQL statement to that DBD::Mock::Session.
 The SQL statement will be checked against the 'statement'  field in the current state.
 If it passes, then the 'results' of the current state will get feed to DBD::Mock through the 'mock\_add\_resultset' attribute.
 We then advance to the next state in the session, and wait for the next call through DBD::Mock.
 If at any time the SQL statement does not match the current state's 'statement', or the session runs out of available states, an error will be raised (and propagated through the normal DBI error handling based on your values for RaiseError and PrintError).

-Also, as can be seen in the the session element, bound parameters can also be supplied and tested.
+As can be seen in the session element, bound parameters can also be supplied and tested.
 In this statement, the SQL is compared, then when the statement is executed, the bound parameters are also checked.
 The bound parameters much match in both number of parameters and the parameters themselves, or an error will be raised.

 As can also be seen in the example above, 'statement' fields can come in many forms.
 The simplest is a string, which will be compared using `eq` against the currently running statement.
 The next is a reg-exp reference, this too will get compared against the currently running statement.
 The last option is a CODE ref, this is sort of a catch-all to allow for a wide range of SQL comparison approaches (including using modules like SQL::Statement or SQL::Parser for detailed functional comparisons).
 The first argument to the CODE ref will be the currently active SQL statement to compare against, the second argument is a reference to the current state HASH (in case you need to alter the results, or store extra information).
 The CODE is evaluated in boolean context and throws and exception if it is false.